-**Registration for the 2017 fall PEACE session is now full.
-To request a spot on the waiting list for the Winter 2018 session, click on the link below to download the application.**
+**Registration for the 2018 Winter PEACE session is now full.
+To request a spot on the waiting list for the Fall 2018 session, click on the link below to download the application.**

 The Halton Regional Police Service has run its Police Ethnic And Cultural Education Youth Leadership Program (PEACE) to promote understanding and cultural awareness among Halton-area high school students since 1988.

-Working closely with members of the Halton Regional Police Service in a variety of in-class sessions and realistic scenarios, PEACE students improve their cultural proficiency, communication and leadership skills and experience all aspects of policing - from mock initial calls to the scene, through to the arrest and mock trial of the accused.
+Working closely with members of the Halton Regional Police Service in a variety of in-class sessions and realistic scenarios, PEACE students improve their cultural proficiency, communication and leadership skills and experience all aspects of policing.

 The PEACE Youth Leadership Program is offered twice annually in the spring and fall to coincide with the school calendar year.